M-Files/Developer-Portal/Getting-Started.md

 ## Using this website

-This website compliments and extends our existing documentation, available either online or within repositories such as the M-Files Partner Portal.
-The purpose of this website is to provide developers with tailored guidance, tutorials, and samples.
+This website complements and extends our existing documentation, available either online or within repositories such as the M-Files Partner Portal.
+The purpose of this website is to provide tailored guidance, tutorials, and samples to software developers looking to extend or integrate with M-Files.

 ## Built-in functionality